Install static-mcpify

 How it works

-Three simple steps from content to AI-accessible MCP server
+Three steps from content to AI-accessible MCP server

 01